Cynthia Lai: Background

-Lai immigrated from Hong Kong and moved to Canada in 1972.
+Lai immigrated to Canada from British Hong Kong in 1972.
 Her cousin is Tony Wong, is a former member of Provincial Parliament (MPP) and municipal councillor.

-Prior to entering politics, Lai worked as a realtor and was president of the Toronto Real Estate Board, the first Chinese-Canadian woman to hold that position.
+Prior to entering politics, Lai worked as a realtor and was president of the Toronto Real Estate Board, the first Hong Kong-Canadian woman to hold that position.

 Political career

-Lai was elected to the Toronto City Council in the 2018 municipal election to represent Scarborough North (Ward 23).
+Lai was elected to the Toronto City Council in the 2018 municipal election to represent Ward 23 Scarborough North.
 She served on the council until her death in 2022.

 Personal life and death

 Lai was hospitalized on October 20 during the 2022 election campaign.
 She died on October 21, 2022, two days after her 68th birthday and just three days before the municipal election.
 She had been suffering from gallbladder cancer.

 She was interred at York Cemetery in Toronto.
 Flags at Toronto City Hall, Metro Hall and Toronto civic centres were flown at half-mast, and the Toronto Sign was dimmed in her honour.

+In 2025, the City of Toronto re-named Rosebank Park to Cynthia Lai Park in her honor.